andre-brandao/pyprland/Development.md

 To get more details when an error is occurring, `export DEBUG=1` in your shell before running `pypr`.

+> [!note]
+> To quickly get started, you can directly edit the `experimental` built-in plugin.
+> In order to distribute it, make your own Python package or trigger a pull request.

 ## Creating a command

 Just add a method called `run_<name of your command>`, eg with "togglezoom" command: